weberlab-hhu/Predmoter/README.md

 checkpoint saved is also copied to ``last.ckpt``.
 If `` --save-top-k`` is -1 (default), models get saved after each epoch.
 If it is 3 the top three models according to the checkpoint metric tracked are saved.

+> Hint: The prefix test can be confusing because test_metrics.log is the default
+> log file name for the test metrics.

 **Outputs:**
 ```raw
 <output_directory>